AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/databases/data-explorer.md

 | `servicePrincipalId` | The unique service principal ID used to connect to the [!DNL Data Explorer] database. |
 | `servicePrincipalKey` | The unique service principal key used to connect to the [!DNL Data Explorer] database. |

-For more information about getting started refer to [this [!DNL Data Explorer] document](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/access-control/how-to-authenticate-with-aad).
+For more information about getting started, refer to [this [!DNL Data Explorer] document](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/access-control/how-to-authenticate-with-aad).

 ## Connect your [!DNL Azure Data Explorer] account